Baba

 What is the solution

-So if Satyágraha (civil disobedience) is not the right way, what should be done?
-If something is not right, drawing attention, and protests can be done in a very peaceful manner, in an appropriate way.
-By doing violent protests people only harm themselves and others.
-It is quite obvious that right after some violent incidents occur, people come forward and say violent things should not be done.
-But no one says anything about it during normal situations e.g. when such an incident has not occurred.
-There should be proper education in schools so children understand that such acts should not be done as they do not benefit anyone.
-Doing violent protests is fundamentally wrong, and should not be encouraged.
+So if satyágraha (civil disobedience) is not the right way, what should be done?
+If something is not right, protests can be done in a very peaceful manner, in an appropriate way.
+Violent protests only harm others, and, right after some violent incidents occur, people come forward and say violent actions are not the way to solve problems.
+But no one says anything about it when such incidents do not occur.
+There should be proper education in schools so children understand that such violent acts do not benefit anyone, they only cause harm.
+Prout is against satyágraha, also known as civil disobedience.

-PROUT solution of heinous act of civil disobedience
+Prout solution of heinous act of civil disobedience

 We should not disobey rules, rather change rules

 One who does not follow rules, behaves like a mad dog.
-When a dog is affected by rabies, just wants to bite anyone it sees, and does not like to drink any liquid or eat food.
-So naturally, the result is death.
+When a dog is affected by rabies, it just wants to bite anyone it sees, and does not like to drink any liquid or eat food.
+So, naturally, the result is death.
 So, we should not disobey rules, rather change rules in an appropriate and peaceful way.

 Bring change by peaceful protest

-MK Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society; before Gandhi’s time, violent protests were not there.
-Even terrorism was not there, and it’s a result of Satyágraha.
-Followers of Gandhi, such as MLK started civil rights movement using the civil disobedience movement in the USA.
-In the US lot of people burn various things as a means of protest, these also can be termed as Satyágraha (civil disobedience).
+MK Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.
+Before Gandhi’s time, violent protests did not happen, and even terrorism was unknown.
+These violent protests are a direct result of satyágraha.
+Followers of Gandhi, such as Martin Luther King, started the civil rights movement in the US, based on Gandhi’s satyágraha.
+In the US, there are many violent protests which involve the burning of private vehicles and public property.
 They learned to do these things from Mahatma Gandhi.
+Prout is against satyágraha, also known as civil disobedience.

 Ananda Marga philosophy guides us, “What are humanistic appeals, or satyágraha [civil disobedience]?
 They are simply a special means of using violence to create circumstantial pressure.”
 (3)

-Violent protesters are sub-humans
+Violent protesters are sub humans

 In Him